 - A healthy home cook who loves the outdoors and camping

-- Owner of local health food store in a small (or big) town
+- Owner of a local health food store in a small (or big) town

-They all might love the cooking channel.
-They all might love discovering new recipes online and in magazines, but you’d tailor your message to them in different ways.
+We all might love the cooking channel.
+We all might love discovering new recipes online and in magazines, but you’d tailor your message to them in different ways.

 Tip: Survey Your Customers to Learn More About Who’s Buying Your Stuff

 The URL is a simple one, like mysite.com/warranty.
-That URL then redirects to the actual page, which is a Typeform page that asks their name, email, etc. But the page also asks two critical questions:
+It redirects to the actual Typeform page that asks customers for their name, email, etc. But the page also asks two more critical questions:

-If they enter their email and say they would like to receive coupons, I put them in a segmented list or a list all on their own.
+If they opt-in and agree to receiving coupons, I put them in a segmented list or a list all on their own.